Nazarena Romero: Professional career

 Three fights later she faced Laura Griffa for the vacant FAB and South American female super bantamweight titles on 28 December 2019, at the Club Independiente in Zárate, Argentina.
 Romero emerged victorious, capturing the vacant titles via UD with the judges' scorecards reading 100–90, 99–91 and 98–92.

 Her next fight was scheduled to take place on 20 March 2020, against Julieta Cardoza for the vacant WBA interim female super bantamweight title.
 However, the event was subsequently postponed due to the COVID-19 pandemic.
 The bout was eventually rescheduled for 5 December at the Club de Ajedrez in La Calera, Argentina.
 After Romero unleashed a barrage of punches in the second round, referee Gerardo Poggi stepped in to call a halt to the contest as Cardoza was on her way down to the canvas, awarding Romero her first world title via second-round technical knockout (TKO).

+Romero is scheduled to face Mayerlin Rivas in an eight-round super bantamweight bout on November 11, 2025, in Miami, FL.